Exclusive Supermask Subnetwork Training for Continual Learning: Method

 \looseness=-1 When learning multiple tasks, it is a desired property to transfer information learned by the previous tasks to achieve better performance on new tasks and to learn them faster \citep{biesialska-etal-2020-continualsurvery}.
 Hence, we propose a K-Nearest Neighbours (KNN) based knowledge transfer (KKT) module that uses KNN classification to dynamically find the most relevant previous task \citep{veniat2021efficient} to initialize the supermask for the current task.
 To be more specific, before learning the mask $M_i$ for the current task $t_i$, we randomly sample a small fraction of data from task $t_i$ and split it into a train and test set.
 Next, we use the trained subnetworks of each previous task $t_1, \hdots, t_{i-1}$ to obtain features on this sampled data.
 Then we learn $i-1$ independent KNN-classification models using these features.
 Then we evaluate these $i-1$ models on the sampled test set to obtain accuracy scores which denote the predictive power of features from each previous task for the current task.
 Finally, we select the previous task with the highest accuracy on the current task.
 If this accuracy is better than random then we use its mask to initialize the current task's supermask.
 This enables \method{} to transfer information from the previous task to learn new tasks better and faster.
+We note that the KKT module is not limited to SupSup and can be applied to a broader category of CL methods that introduce additional parameters for new tasks.